sergio-acosta/rpi-temp-logger/README.md

 `TIME_PERIOD`: the time in seconds you want to do the temperature check.
 `MAX_LOG_SIZE`: max log size in bytes.
 When reached, the script will delete previous log file and start a new one.

-# Usage
+# Usage to monitor for a short period of time
-To run the script in the background use `nohup`
+You can run the script in the background using `nohup` and then press `CTRL`+`C` to stop it.
 ```
 nohup ./temp-logger.sh
 ```